 |Frankenpen||Colloquial term for a pen that has been assembled from parts of several pens, not all of which are appropriate; e.g., an Esterbrook J with a Sheaffer cap.|

-(Franklin Fountain Pen Company) A pen manufacturing company located in Philadelphia, Pennsylvania; founded in the late 19th century by Franklin Cooley and John Goodrich.
-(Some sources hold that the company was founded in New York City but relocated to escape the stiff competition of the booming pen industry there.)
-Initially producing eyedropper fillers, Franklin migrated to syringe (Post) fillers like the one shown below and, later, in the celluloid era, lever fillers.
+(Franklin Fountain Pen Company) A pen manufacturing company located in Philadelphia, Pennsylvania; founded in the late 19th century by Franklin S. Cooley and John E. Goodrich as the Franklin Manufacturing Company.
+(This company was not associated with the Franklin Pen Company of New York City, founded by James M. Kealy.)
+In 1894, Cooley and Goodrich dissolved their partnership and reformed the company as a corporation with themselves as the principal officers.
+Initially producing eyedropper fillers that were marketed heavily to educators, Franklin had by 1900 migrated to syringe (Post) fillers like the one shown below and, later, in the celluloid era, lever fillers.
 Franklin’s syringe filler design was quite sophisticated; it allowed the user to tighten the piston gasket without disassembling the pen, to compensate for wear.
-Goodrich and Cooley dissolved their initial partnership in 1894, selling all its assets and debts to a new corporation of the same name, with themselves as the principal officers.
-The company appears never to have advertised outside a relatively small geographical area; rather, it sold pens from its own showroom and jobbed pens to other companies.
+The company appears to have lasted until 1936.
 See also post (definition 1), syringe.

 |Frazer & Geyer||See Waterman, A. A.|

 (colloquially, Fred) The Targa 1090 by Sheaffer.
 Designed in collaboration with famed Paris jewelry store Fred Joaillier as part of the Force 10 collection, the Fred Force was produced 1992-1996 and featured a palladium plated body with a nautical rope design.
 The Fred Force is today relatively uncommon and is one of the more sought-after Targa variants.
 See also Targa.